Columbus, Ohio, to spend $4.5M to improve police bodycams

 The improved bodycams will automatically activate when an officer exits a cruiser on a priority call, as well as be available if a use-of-force case occurs during a nonemergency call, like the one that led to Hill’s death.

-The bodycam changes will not be instituted in the Franklin County Sheriff’s Department, which does not currently require bodycams for its officers.
-But the department will be covered by the City Council’s plans for a law that would ensure officers use body cameras accurately and help victims after they use force on them.
+The bodycam changes and law will not be instituted in the Franklin County Sheriff’s Department, which does not currently require bodycams for its officers and its jurisdiction is outside the purview of Columbus City Council.

 Officers who violate the law could be subject to disciplinary action and even criminal charges, said Shannon Hardin, City Council president.

-Note: This story was first published Jan.
-21, 2021.
-It was updated Jan.
-22, 2021, to correct the jurisdiction the body camera law would cover.
-It would only apply to Columbus police officers, not Franklin County Sheriff’s deputies.